 No matter how strongly you feel about your former spouse, never disparage the children’s other parent in front of them.
 They will see you as adversaries instead of co-parents working together in their best interests, and become confused, anxious, and resentful.

 Being effective co-parents is not always easy, but it is invariably worth it.
-Here at Haas Tharrington, we have helped many divorced couples develop effective parenting plans and are here to help you as well.
+Here at Haas & Associates, we have helped many divorced couples develop effective parenting plans and are here to help you as well.
 To schedule a consultation, contact us or call (919) 783-9669 today.